 If you're someone who uses FaceTime frequently, someone who's obsessed with seeing their Memoji, or someone who occasionally uses the feature to connect with friends and family to check-in, knowing the best etiquette for angling your FaceTime conversation is critical.
-While some people may argue that all video on an iPhone or iPad should be shot in a landscape/horizontal way so users can get the best use of the space & width of their screen, FaceTiming actually works a wee bit better if you're in portrait mode.
+While some people may argue that all video on an iPhone or iPad should be shot in a landscape/horizontal way so users can get the best use of the space & width of their screen, FaceTiming actually works a wee bit better if you're in portrait orientation.

-With the way FaceTime is set up on your screen, whether it be on your iPhone, iPad, or MacBook, you should be able to see that not only is the window you're having your conversation in portrait mode, but the entire FaceTime window is in portrait mode, too.
+With the way FaceTime is set up on your screen, whether on your iPhone, iPad, or MacBook, you should be able to see that not only is the window you're having your conversation in portrait orientation, but the entire FaceTime window is in portrait too.

-This makes sense because when you're FaceTiming on your iPhone, the natural way you hold your phone is upright/vertically/in portrait mode – very rarely are people constantly texting, Instagramming, and interacting on their iPhone or iPad in landscape.
+This makes sense because when you're FaceTiming on your iPhone, the natural way you hold your phone is in portrait orientation; very rarely are people constantly texting, Instagramming, and interacting on their iPhone or iPad in landscape.
 Using FaceTime in portrait mode just feels more natural to most people.

 But my DSLR/point-and-shoot camera is landscape/horizontal, so wouldn't that actually feel more natural?

-If you were FaceTiming with your DSLR, then it totally!
+If you were FaceTiming with your DSLR, then yes!
 But FaceTiming on your iPhone is a different story.

 Can I FaceTime in landscape mode?